m4ttsch/omscs-notes-notes/operating-systems/datacenter-technologies.md

 Billing is often not done by raw usage, as overheads with monitoring at that level of fine-grained control are pretty high.
 Instead, billing is done based on some discrete step function.
 For example, compute resources may be billed according to "size": tiny, medium, extra-large.

 All of this is managed by the cloud provider.
-Common software stacks more managing cloud resources include the open source OpenStack and VMware’s vSphere software stack.
+Common software stacks more managing cloud resources include the open source OpenStack and VMware's vSphere software stack.

 ## Why Does Cloud Computing Work?
 Two basic principles provide the fundamental theory behind the cloud computing approach.